Pittsburgh, like many medium-sized cities in the United States, stands at a pivotal moment.

 The compelling value of sustainable urban development is being recognized around the world.
 But Pittsburgh has a particular array of resources that make it an ideal city for concerted investment in this approach.

 Pittsburgh is uniquely positioned to forge a new model of urban growth and development.
 The city’s strategic location, size, industrial legacy, innovative and entrepreneurial ethos and cultural vibrancy sets it apart as a city that can provide a threefold benefit of excelling in sustainable building, sustainable technology and sustainable jobs.
-It currently has a new suite of visionary executive leaders at top levels of local government, research universities, corporations and foundations.
+It currently has a suite of visionary executive leaders at top levels of local government, research universities, corporations and foundations.

 We have entered a period of change that will have huge ramifications for the quality of life for everyone in our community now and for future generations.
 Decisions we make over the next 5-10 years will have a profound and lasting impact, and our goal is to create in Pittsburgh a model of excellence that is inclusive, innovative and environmentally sound where everyone can benefit and where no one is excluded.
 The challenge of creating a just community really belongs to all of us.